Latest News

 Reg Spencer, an analyst at Canaccord in Sydney, believes that the steep fall for shares related to rare earths was exaggerated.

 The comments were in line with his interpretation of White House policy, which is that the White House does not intend to support every rare earths project by using a floor price mechanism.
-Projects will be developed on their merits," said he.
+Projects will be developed according to their merits," said he.

 The U.S. continues to support the development of a critical minerals supply chain in ex-China.
 He added that they may use different methods.

 The White House has declined to confirm whether it intends to set new price floors.
-However, it said that it would continue to pursue tax cuts, deregulation and targeted investments for high priority sectors "while being responsible stewards" of taxpayer dollars.
+However, it said that it would continue to pursue tax cuts, deregulation and targeted investments in high-priority sectors "while being good taxpayer dollars."

-Price floors are criticized by critics who warn that they expose U.S. tax payers to significant financial risks.
-They say the government is forced to subsidise minerals when prices drop, and this could lock in liabilities for a long time if prices continue to fall.
+Price floors are criticized by critics who warn that they expose U.S. tax payers to financial risk, forcing the government to subsidise minerals when prices drop.
+This could result in long-term liabilities for taxpayers if prices continue to fall.

-Since the MP investment, the economics of the mineral markets have changed.
+Since the MP investment, the economics have changed in the mineral markets.
 USA Rare Earth announced this week that it plans to purchase the same types of rare Earths on the open markets for $125 per kilogram.

 The MP investment included a guarantee purchase agreement.
 This caused confusion about whether Washington would guarantee price floors for others.